 The Town in Former Times

-It’s said that Chilean-German Carlos Wiederholdt Piwonka established a settlement that in 1902 was officially founded as San Carlos de Bariloche.
+Supposedly, Chilean-German Carlos Wiederholdt Piwonka established a settlement that in 1902 officially became the city of San Carlos de Bariloche.
 Although the German encouraged more compatriots as well as Swiss to settle in the area and focused on trade mainly with Chile, tourism picked up pace quite early, namely in the early 20th century.

 There is a very dark side to Bariloche: I don’t know if it was for the large German community or because the mountainous region is so Alpine-European, but after WWII, some quite atrocious war criminals found refuge in there.
 The most infamous one is probably Erich Priebke who lived here undisturbed until, in 1993, German investigators applied for extradition.